pkncoder/Light-Teachings/YappingSessions/LessonPlans.md

     - [ ] How does Ray-Tracing Work?
     - [ ] Concepts
     - [ ] How to hit an object to return colors
-    - [ ] Simple Diffuse Lighting and NdotL shading
+    - [ ] Simple Diffuse Lighting and basic shading
     - [ ] Basic Full lighting model (Phong)
     - BRDFs
         - [ ] What is a BRDF?